TeeDan205/SQL-KMS-file_Documentation/README.md

 ### 💡 Strategic Recommendations and Conclusion

-  1. The Top Regions should continue to nurture these markets with excellent service, product availability and trgeted promotions to maintain and grow market share.
+  1. The Top Regions should continue to nurture these markets with excellent service, product availability and targeted promotions to maintain and grow market share.
 Conduct market reseach to understand the unique challenges and opportunities of the bottom 3 regions.
+  2. Technology products generated more revenue than other product category indicated strong market demand for electronics.